The Problem with Personal Trainers

 There is a solution to all of this.
 And it’s simple: be an informed consumer.
 If you are going to hire a trainer ask about their education, background, and training philosophies.
 Or make it easy on yourself and hire a Starting Strength Coach.
 Instead of paying monthly dues to a commercial gym that doesn’t really want you to use your membership in the first place and that probably only has one or two squat racks (filled with people doing curls or other silliness) find a locally owned or operated strength focused black iron gym, or build your own.

-If there isn’t a Starting Strength Coach in your area, you can still get coaching from one via Starting Strength Online Coaching.
+If there isn’t a Starting Strength Coach in your area, you can still get coaching from one via Barbell Logic Online Coaching.